Sustainable Development Goals

 Note that the target was set to be reached by 2020.

-In terms of animal genetic resources, only 277 out of 7704 local livestock breeds (3.6%) are currently classified as having sufficient material stored in genebanks to allow them to be reconstituted in case of extinction.
+Presently, only 277 out of 7,704 local livestock breeds (3.6%) are reported as having enough material stored in gene banks to allow them to be reconstituted in case of extinction.

-Data on the share of local breeds classified as being at risk of extinction is scarce, and thus the UN provides no assessment no the current global progress.
-FAO estimates that out of a limited number of surveyed local livestock, 72% were at risk of extinction.
+There is limited data on the share of local breeds classified as being at risk of extinction, and the UN does not provide a current global progress assessment.
+Nevertheless, the Food and Agriculture Organization (FAO) estimates that 72% of surveyed local livestock breeds were at risk of extinction.

 Target 2.a